Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Introduction

+The first question is addressed through Propensity Score Matching (PSM) by estimating the average differences in labour market outcomes between workers in female- and male-dominated sectors with similar observed socio-demographic and working characteristics.

+To answer the second question, we first use the three-fold \citet{kitagawa1955}-\citet{blinder1973}-\citet{oaxaca1973} (KBO) decomposition to explore differences in wages due to human capital and productivity, or unexplained factors, or their simultaneous effect.
+We then estimate Mincer wage regression to explore the contribution of human capital and other observable skills.
+However, since there might be unobservable factors -- e.g., behavioural traits such as self-esteem, ambition, competitiveness and willingness to make risky career choices \citep{gneezy2003, gneezy2004,booth2009,Bertrand2011, saccardo2018} -- that may contribute to driving wage differentials, we retrieve predicted and residual wages from Mincer regression.
+We also conducted a counterfactual analysis to study how predicted and residual wages differ if workers (women in male- and female-dominated sectors and men in female-dominated sectors) had the same characteristics as men in male-dominated sectors.

-Our main findings can be summarised in the following three points.
+Our main findings can be summarised in three points.
 First, gender-based sectoral segregation matters in the disparity of contractual opportunities, even controlling for occupational composition.
 Workers in female-dominated sectors are more likely to be segregated into atypical contracts (part-time), to work fewer hours and less from home, and to earn less than their counterparts in male-dominated sectors.
-This is also true for men, who work with employment contracts and lower wages typical of female-dominated sectors than their peers in male-dominated sectors.
-Second, from the KBO decomposition, there are few differences in observable characteristics between men and women, so human capital plays a minor role in explaining wage differentials.
-Instead, most of the difference is due to the persistent discriminatory constraints\footnote{ The ``coefficient effect'' from KBO is typically referred to as ongoing discriminatory constraints in the labour market for the minority group \citep{altonji1999}.}, while a component remains still unexplained, especially in male-dominated sectors, which is usually associated with behavioural traits -- i.e., risk aversion, competition in risky environments, bargaining power \citep[as explained by the literature:][]{gneezy2003, gneezy2004,booth2009,Bertrand2011, saccardo2018}.
-Third, wage differentials between and within female- and male-dominated sectors would shrink if workers had the same potential wages as men in male-dominated sectors.
-However, women in female-dominated sectors would always earn less than men in high-paid jobs due to the negative selection in the labour market, \emph{ceteris paribus}.
+The penalty for men working in those sectors is even larger than for women.
+Second, human capital and background characteristics play a minor role in explaining wage differentials.
+Instead, most of the difference is driven by persistent ``discriminatory constraints'' \citep{altonji1999}, such as barriers in the labour market for women due to the effects of discrimination (i.e. unequal pay for equally qualified workers) and unobserved differences in productivity and tastes.
+Third, wage differentials in female- and male-dominated sectors would shrink if workers had the same potential and residual wages as men in male-dominated sectors.
+However, women in female-dominated sectors would always earn less than men in high-paid jobs due to the negative selection in the labour market.